Ristellise/Lynette-Bishop/README.md

 ## License

+- MIT License for the code other than the one relating to `AuthTools`.
-- MIT License, `AuthTools` License, I'm not too sure about...
+For that folder, I'm not too sure about the license.